-Any safeguarding/child protection concerns should be reported to the House Manager or, if urgent, to the Designated Child Protection Officer Gregg Heighway.
-In their absence, please contact one of the deputy officers, Jackie Gunther, Dave Grimwood or Michael Pulford.
+Any safeguarding/child protection concerns should be reported to the Year Leaders or, if urgent, to the Designated Child Protection Officer Gregg Heighway.
+In their absence, please contact the deputy officer, Dave Grimwood.

 - Keeping Children Safe in Education